Chirox03/InsCook/README.md

 ### To run InsCook locally, follow these steps:

 1. Clone the repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the front-end directory using `cd front-end`.
 3. Install dependencies using `npm install`.
 4. Run the development server using `npm run dev`.
 5. Access the application in your web browser at `http://localhost:3000`.